Cross-Eyed Baby: Causes, Treatment, and When To Worry - Baby Chick

 When Do Babies’ Eyes Stop Crossing?

-While it may be tempting to wait out your baby’s crossed eyes to see if they improve on their own, this will likely make the crossed eyes worse, not better.
-Children are unlikely to outgrow cross-eyes.
+While it may be tempting to wait out your baby’s crossed eyes to see if they improve on their own, this will likely make them worse, not better.
+Persistent crossed eyes beyond early infancy are unlikely to improve without evaluation or treatment.
 As the stronger eye becomes more dominant, the crossed eye can become more prominent and “lazy.”
 20

 If your baby’s crossed eyes persist beyond four months, mention it to their primary care provider.
 You may be eager to fix your baby’s crossed eyes, but it is often best to leave this to professionals.

-In the most common diagnosis for crossed eyes (strabismus), the treatment is to strengthen the weaker eye.
-The best way to do this is to suppress vision in the stronger eye, thereby encouraging the child’s brain to work to focus with the weaker eye.
-You can achieve this using glasses, an eye patch, or glasses.
+In the most common form of crossed eyes (strabismus), treatment is to strengthen the weaker eye.
+One common treatment approach is to encourage the weaker eye to work harder by temporarily limiting reliance on the stronger eye, thereby encouraging the child’s brain to work to focus with the weaker eye.
+You can achieve this using glasses or an eye patch.
 Very rarely, crossed eyes in babies may need surgical repair.2

 Share